jyang5-rrc/aws_cloud_practitioner_certificate/awsacademy_note.md

 # Module 3
 ## AWS Global Infrastructure
 The AWS Global Infrastructure is designed and build to deliver a flexible, reliable, scalable, and secure cloud computing environment with high-quality global network performance.
+> AWS has 22 Regions worldwide.
+An
+AWS Regionis a physical geographical location with one or more Availability Zones.
+Availability Zones in turn consist of one or more data centers.

 ### AWS Regions
 ![Alt text](image-50.png)

+>To achieve fault tolerance and stability, Regions are isolated from one another.

 > Data wil not be duplicated without the region.

 > Data duplication from one region to another is decided by users.
 ### Selecting a Region
 ![Alt text](image-51.png)
+> One essential consideration is data governance and legal requirements.
+Local laws might require that certain information be kept within geographical boundaries.
+Such laws might restrict the Regions where you can offer content or services.
+>
+>All else being equal, it is generally desirable to run your applications and store your data in a Region that is as close as possible to the user and systems that will access them.
+This will help you reduce latency.
+CloudPing is one website that you can use to test latency between your location and all AWS Regions
 ### Availability Zones
 ![Alt text](image-52.png)
 ### AWS data centers
 ![Alt text](image-53.png)
+>Each location is carefully evaluated to mitigate environmental risk.
+>
+   >•Data centers have a redundant design that anticipates and tolerates failure while maintaining service levels.
+>
+   >•To ensure availability, critical system components are backed up across multiple Availability Zones.
+>
+   >•To ensure capacity, AWS continuously monitors service usage to deploy infrastructure to support availability commitments and requirements.
+>
+   >•Data center locations are not disclosed and all access to them is restricted.
+>
+   >•In case of failure, automated processes move data traffic away from the affected area.

 >ODMs: Original Device Manufacturers
 ### Point of Presence
 ![Alt text](image-55.png)